If you’ve been dreaming about owning your own food business and have the passion and drive it takes to succeed, opening a restaurant may be for you.

 2. Write a business plan

-You shouldn’t start a restaurant without knowing where you want to end up and how you’ll get there.
-Creating a restaurant business plan serves as a guide for you and as a document to show potential investors.
+A restaurant business plan can serve as a guide for you and as a document to show potential investors.
 It should include the following information:

 - Executive summary.
 Think elevator pitch.
 You want to engage investors and get them as excited as you are about your business.

 - Company description.
-Include the restaurant’s name, location, details about the owner(s).
-Also, include some of the restaurant’s goals so you can show a possible investor how your place will succeed in your market.
+Include the restaurant’s name, location and details about the owner(s).
+Also, include some of the restaurant’s goals so you can show a possible investor how you plan to succeed in your market.